SupeRuier/awesome-active-learning/README.md

 We also summarized the applications of AL.
 The software resources and the relevant scholars are listed.

+*(I can't ensure this summary covers all the representative works and ideas.
+So if you have any comments and recommendations, pls let me know.)*

 # At the Beginning

 Active learning is used to reduce the annotation cost in machine learning process.